Sud0u53r/sud0u53r.github.io/content/posts/kernelctf2021/index.md

         print('Error.
 Nice Try...')
 ```

 It is same as the [Bogo Solve](#2-bogo-solve-249500-56-solves) challenge, but the trails variable is decremented this time in [main.py](files/bogo_attack/main.py), so we have to do it in lesser no.of tries (15 tries only).
 So initially I tried to send "0 1 1 2 2 2 ...
-1000 (1000 times)", but it failed because the data to be sent for each request is over 1mb.
+1000 (1000 times)", but it failed because the data to be sent to the server for each request is over 1mb and pwntools or netcat is having problem with it and closing the connection.
 Stuck there for an hour or so.

 After some time, I got another idea.

-> 1. I first used one try to get all the numbers in even indices.
+> 1. First use one try to get all the numbers in even indices.
-> 2. Then I send "0 1 2 2 3 3 4 4 4 5 5 5 ..." and we get 0th index and 1st index number 1 time.
-So we don't know which it at which index.
+> 2. Then send "0 1 2 2 3 3 4 4 4 5 5 5 ..." and we get 0th index and 1st index number 1 time.
+So we don't know which it at which index, so store them in list in dictionary, with count as key and list of numbers with that count as value.
-> 3. For that, we can use even list we got earlier.
-If the number that repeats only 1 time is in even list, then it is of 0th index, otherwise 1st index and so on.
+> 3. For each pair, to know which number is in even index and which one is in odd index, we can use even list we got earlier.
+If the number exists in even list, then it is of 0th index, otherwise 1st index and so on.

 In this way, I used 14 tries, 716 numbers each time, to get the full list of numbers.

 Solution: [bogo_attack_solve.py](files/bogo_attack/solve.py)

-ps: This isn't the intended solution.
+ps: This isn't the intended solution either.
 You can find the intended solution [here](#intended-solution)

 Flag: `flag{m0d1f13d_b1n4ry_s34rch!}`

 ## Intended solution

 The intended solution is pretty awesome.
-I would have never thought of that.
+I would never have thought of that.
 The intended way involves little bit of set theory.

-1. First we get all the indexes that has 0 in their 1st bit (MSB) and steal the numbers and store it in an array S0, then get indexes that has 0 in their 2nd bit and store the stolen numbers in set S1, and so on.
+1. First we get all the indexes that has 0 in their 1st bit (MSB) and steal the numbers in those indices and store them in a set S0, then get indices that has 0 in their 2nd bit and store the stolen numbers in set S1, and so on.
 2. Now, if we want a number at an index, say at index 10 (0b000000000001010), all we have to do is
 $$
-  S0 \cap S1 \cap S2 \cap ... \cap S11' \cap S12 \cap S13' \cap S14
+  NUMS[10] = S0 \cap S1 \cap S2 \cap ... \cap S11' \cap S12 \cap S13' \cap S14
 $$

 3. Since the numbers are only 10\*\*4 ( < 2\*\*15 ), 15 requests are enough for this method.
-In this way, we get all the sets and perform these operations 10\*\*4 times to get the correct list and submit it to get the flag.
+In this way, after we get all the sets,we can perform these operations 10\*\*4 times to get the correct list of shuffled numbers and submit them to get the flag.

 Intended solution: [intended_solution.py](files/bogo_attack/intended_solve.py)